Cancer research transforms and saves lives.

 Basic research is the study of animals, cells, molecules, or genes to gain new knowledge about cellular and molecular changes that occur naturally or during the development of a disease.
 Basic research is also referred to as lab research or preclinical research.

-Translational research describes an approach that seeks to accelerate the application of discoveries in the laboratory to clinical practice.
+Translational research seeks to accelerate the application of discoveries in the laboratory to clinical practice.
 This is often referred to as moving advances from bench to bedside.

 Clinical research involves the application of treatments and procedures in patients.
 Clinical researchers conduct clinical trials, study a particular patient or group of patients, including their behaviors, or use materials from humans, such as blood or tissue samples, to learn about disease, how the healthy body works, or how it responds to treatment.

-Population research is the study of causes and patterns of occurrence of cancer and evaluation of risk.
+Population research (also known as epidemiological research) is the study of causes and patterns of occurrence of cancer and evaluation of risk.
 Population scientists, also known as epidemiologists, study the patterns, causes, and effects of health and diseases in defined groups.
 Population research is highly collaborative and can span the spectrum from basic to clinical research.